 - A portable case made with heavy-duty material fabric.

 It’s great to have the option of purchasing a fishing pole storage system for your garage.
 But, these products can be costly.
 They seem to range from $20 to $100 on average.
-Consider creating a DIY fishing rod holder to save some money – you can even add your own personal touches to your storage system.
+Consider creating a DIY fishing rod holder to save money – you can add personal touches to your storage system.

 DIY Fishing Rod Holder